sderosiaux/every-single-day-i-tldr/README.md

 # 19-04-2018

+- https://www.youtube.com/watch?v=m663bWN8KkY A wonderful lib to work with Intervals (of anything) in Scala.
+Useful for calendar and time allocation logic.
 - https://medium.com/stashaway-engineering/running-a-modern-infrastructure-on-kubernetes-286ad6dab002 Presentation of the different parts needed to properly run a Kubernetes cluster (service discovery, dns, routing, monitoring, logging, deploying, ssl)

 # 18-04-2018